hpe-storage/scod/docs/csi_driver/metrics.md

 ### Helm

 The Helm chart is available on Artifact Hub.
-All direction on how to manage and install the chart is available within the chart documentation.
+Instructions on how to manage and install the chart is available within the chart documentation.

 - [HPE CSI Info Metrics Provider for Prometheus Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-info-metrics)

 ### Advanced Install

-Before beginning an advanced install, it needs to be determined how Prometheus is deployed on the Kubernetes cluster as it dictates how the scrape target is configured, either via a `Service` annotation or a `ServiceMonitor` CRD.
+Before beginning an advanced install, determine how Prometheus will be deployed on the Kubernetes cluster as it will dictate how the scrape target will be configured with either a `Service` annotation or a `ServiceMonitor` CRD.

-Start by downloading the manifest, it needs local changes before applying to the cluster.
+Start by downloading the manifest, it will need to be modified before applying to the cluster.

 #### Version 1.0.0